 Researchers then asked participants to describe the rituals they performed.
 The reports showed that most rituals were private.
 Only 10% were public and 5% religious.
 The ceremonies included things like playing the favourite song of someone lost, and writing letters expressing how we feel.
 Researchers looked at how these rituals affected 247 participants, and half the group were asked to write about how they felt.

 - Rituals help us to feel more control after bereavement.

 - It doesn’t make a difference what kind of ritual you perform.

 - Rituals help us to deal with feelings of loss.

 - Writing about the rituals afterwards helps us to feel more control over our loss.

-- Sit in the garden (or indoors somewhere quiet and peaceful) with a meaningful object from the person or relationship.
-The absolute perfect spot for this is by a body of water or stream/river.
+- Sit in the garden (or indoors somewhere quiet and peaceful) with a meaningful object from the person or from the relationship.
+The absolute perfect spot for this is by water.